 As such the nuance in flavor is not determined by the ingredients but rather by the proportions.
 Frank Ostini, the fearless leader of the BBQ Bootcamp and chef and owner of the legendary tri-tip spot, the Hitching Post II, claims they use no less than 25% salt in their rub.

-These days you’ll find two camps for Santa Maria BBQ rub.
+These days you’ll find two camps around the Santa Maria BBQ rub.
 The first is made up of spice purists who use nothing more than salt, pepper, and garlic powder while the other group likes to put their own twists on it.

-Personally, I like to give the nod to the region's Spanish, Mexican, and ranching roots and add in dried chilis for spice, some paprika for smokiness, and some dried mustard.
-The rub I came up with during BBQ Bootcamp is this Ancho Chile Spice Rub, which is multipurpose for anything grilled, though I’m especially into it for meats.
+Personally, we like to give the nod to the region’s Spanish, Mexican, and ranching roots and add in dried chilis for spice, some paprika for smokiness, and some dried mustard.
+The rub we came up with during BBQ Bootcamp is this Ancho Chile Spice Rub, which is multipurpose for anything grilled, though we’re especially into it for meats.

 That Way The Flavor Of The Tri-Tip Cut Is In The Spotlight